The explanation page

 4.2 Operational Records of the RAF

-There is an excellent 60th Anniversary Bomber Command website on the RAF website.
+There was an excellent 60th Anniversary Bomber Command website on the RAF website.
+This has been archived as far as possible by the National Archives.

 Bomber Command Association also have a website.